 Several studies in humans have shown that eating dark chocolate or chocolate or cocoa products enriched with flavonols may slightly lower blood pressure in people with high blood pressure or pre-hypertensive people.
 Consuming 50g cocoa per day is associated with a 2-3mm Hg reduction in blood pressure.
 Further research is needed, because not all human studies have found an effect.

 Chocolate may affect the nitric oxide system resulting in vasodilation and lower blood pressure.
 It also may inhibit angiotensin-converting enzyme.
 One thing to keep in mind is that chocolate also contains caffeine and sugar, among other ingredients.
 Large amounts of caffeine (greater than 400mg day) can increase blood pressure and the sugar content may affect blood sugar levels.
-Find out more about using cocoa extract for health.
+More: Cocoa Extract for Heart Health.

 The results are mixed on whether the mineral magnesium may help lower blood pressure, with a number of studies suggesting a small but significant in reduction in blood pressure.
 A 2012 meta-analysis concluded that magnesium supplementation reduced blood pressure by 2-3mmHg for diastolic blood pressure and 3-4mmHg for systolic blood pressure.
 Magnesium may be of particular benefit to people with high blood pressure who are deficient in magnesium and intravenous magnesium sulfate is commonly administered for preeclampsia and eclampsia in pregnancy.
 Further research is needed.